poezio/poezio/doc/source/commands.rst

     /list
         **Usage:** ``/list [server.tld]``

-        Get the list of public chatrooms in the specified server
+        Get the list of public chatrooms in the specified server (open a :ref:`listtab`)

     /message
         **Usage:** ``/message <jid> [optional message]``